 High school classes often include time for homework and review.
 University assumes you’ll do the work (review, readings, lab reports, papers) on your own.
 Plan your time to include a bit of studying every day.
 And stick to your schedule!
 For tips, read how to choose your study area.

-5. Harder academic work
+5. Challenging academic work

 You’re responsible for more material (and harder assignments!) in a shorter amount of time.
 Develop strong study habits now.
 Know your learning style and strengths.
 Learn to write papers and lab reports well.